piotrwitek/typesafe-actions/README.md

 ### **Goals**

-- **minimalistic** - according to `size-snapshot` (Minified: 3.48 KB, Gzipped: 1.03 KB), check also on [bundlephobia](https://bundlephobia.com/result?p=typesafe-actions)
+- **Secure and Minimal** - no third-party dependencies, according to `size-snapshot` (Minified: 3.48 KB, Gzipped: 1.03 KB), check also on [bundlephobia](https://bundlephobia.com/result?p=typesafe-actions)
-- **secure** - no third-party dependencies
-- **optimized distribution packages** - bundled in 3 different formats (`cjs`, `esm` and `umd`) with separate bundles for dev & prod (same as `react`)
+- **Optimized** - distribution packages bundled in 3 different formats (`cjs`, `esm` and `umd`) with separate bundles for dev & prod (same as `react`)
-- **focus on quality** - complete test-suite for an entire API surface containing regular runtime tests and extra type-tests to guarantee **type soundness** and to prevent regressions in the future TypeScript versions
+- **Quality** - complete test-suite for an entire API surface containing regular runtime tests and extra type-tests to guarantee **type soundness** and to prevent regressions in the future TypeScript versions
-- **focus on performance** - integrated performance benchmarks to guarantee that the computational complexity of types are in check and there are no slow-downs when your application grow `npm run benchmark:XXX`
+- **Performance** - integrated performance benchmarks to guarantee that the computational complexity of types are in check and there are no slow-downs when your application grow `npm run benchmark:XXX`

 ---